-Cortisol, a steroid hormone which works as a key player in the body’s stress response and is often measured as an indicator of stress.
+Cortisol, a steroid hormone works as a key player in the body’s stress response and is often measured as an indicator of stress.

 The highest levels of cortisol are made in the morning; less is produced during the day, and very little in the evening.
 Only minimal amounts of cortisol are produced when we sleep.
 “When our cortisol levels are in balance, we feel calm, cool, and collected all the time.